jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 ```

 ### 1. Pixel-aligned NIR RGB Image Pairs
-The subfolder **NIR** and **RGB-Registered** contain pixel-aligned (registered) NIR-RGB image pairs.
+The subfolders **NIR** and **RGB-Registered** contain pixel-aligned (registered) NIR-RGB image pairs.
 The source of the images is [1].
 Following its categorization, the challenge dataset contains NIR and RGB images under the scene categories of _countryside_, _forest_, _field_ and _mountain_.
-We have manually excluded ones that contain saturated regions, and temporally inconsistent contents.
-The images are cropped and resized into 256\*256 patches.
+We have manually excluded ones that contain over-exposed and temporally inconsistent contents.
+The images are cropped and resized into patches of 256\*256 pixels.
+There are **380** image pairs in these two subfolders.

 Images from the **NIR** folder are named as "_scene-category_nnnn_nir.png_"; images from the **RGB-Registered** folder are named as "_scene-category_nnnn_rgb_reg.png_".
-Here "_scene-category_" indicates the scene type, "_nnnn_" indicates image serial number.
+Here "_scene-category_" indicates the scene category and "_nnnn_" indicates image serial number.
 Identical leading names "_scene-category_nnnn_" indicate these images are pixel-aligned NIR-RGB image pairs.

-Please note although the scene category information is embedded as image file names, **testing of algorithms will not provide any scene category information**.
+Please note that although the scene category information is embedded in the image file names, **testing of algorithms will not provide any scene category information**.

 ### 2. Unpaired RGB Images
 The subfolder **RGB-Online** contains pixel-unaligned (unregistered) RGB images correspond to each scene category.
+There are **1024** images in this subfolder.

 ### 3. Validation Dataset
 The subfolder **Validation** contains pixel-aligned (registered) NIR-RGB image pairs for the purpose of model validation.
-The NIR-RGB image pairs are named as "_validation_nnnn_nir.png_" and "_validation_nnnn_rgb.png_" respectively.
-Identical "_nnnn_" values indicate pixel-alignment pairing relationships.
+The NIR-RGB image pairs are named as "_validation_nnnn_nir.png_" and "_validation_nnnn_rgb_reg.png_" respectively.
+Identical "_nnnn_" values indicate paired NIR-RGB relationships.

 ### 4. Testing Dataset
 The testing dataset will not be publically available until after the final evaluations of the challenge.
 The testing images will be NIR images of resolution 256\*256.